BlockstreamResearch/scriptless-scripts/md/atomic-swap.md

 1. Both parties A and B put their coins into multisignature outputs on each chain which require both parties' signatures to be spent.
-2. A gives B auxiliary data, "adaptorless signatures", for each output.
+2. A gives B a partial signature with auxiliary data for each output.
 This will allow B to extract a discrete logarithm from a signature on one chain, and then to adapt A's signature with the same discrete logarithm on the other chain.
 3. B then signs to give A her coins on one chain.